20 of the best Prime Day deals on five-star products: headphones, TVs, speakers and more

 £1299 £799 at Richer Sounds (save £500) (opens in new tab)

 Let's cut straight to the chase: this is our favourite TV of 2021.
-The OLED806 series is just brilliant, offering super-punchy and crisp images, solid sound, Ambilight and loads of next-gen gaming features, and at 48 inches it's compact enough for any lounge.
+The OLED806 series is just brilliant, offering super-punchy and crisp images, solid sound, Ambilight and loads of next-gen gaming features, and at 48 inches it's compact enough for most lounges.

 The best Prime Day deals on five-star headphones